 We conduct the valuation of our assets, pursuant to which our net asset value is determined, at all times consistent with GAAP, and the 1940 Act.
-Our valuation procedures are set forth in more detail below:
+Our valuation procedures are set forth in more detail in Note 2(b) to the Company's Consolidated Financial Statements.